Two Breeds of API: API Products and API Solutions

 Peter Ducker’s Paradigm of Change model suggest that an organisation can be described with the following three components:

 - Strategy (What-Should-Be): strategy describes what an organisation wants to accomplish.
 In other words, where the company should be.
 Strategy is transformational.

 - Tactics (What-Will-Be): tactics describes how the organisation is accomplishing the goal.
 In other words, what the company will do.
 Tactics is transitional.

 - Operations (What-Is): operations describes what an organisation is doing.
 In other words, what the company is right now.
 Operations is traditional.

 Strategy, tactics, and operations are the components that describe the constant fluctuations of an organisation.

 The three components are depicted as Venn diagram in the following figure.
 As you see, they overlap.
 The intersection of strategy/tactics, strategy/operations, and tactics/operations is where the real power of APIs are.

-In the following, we’ll use this model to present the two breeds of APIs, where the prosper and why, and how the provide business value.
+In the following, we’ll use this model to present the two breeds of APIs, where the prosper and why, and how they provide business value.

 API Solution is the Breed of Operations

 Every organisation has to ensure that their operative business runs as smoothly as possible.
 It’s the foundation of a healthy organisation and sustainable success.

 Hence, it’s important standardise processes to optimise them with respect to time, cost, and quality.
 When you standardise processes, you can define meaningful metrics, start measuring, and monitor KPIs.

 Naturally, every organisation runs into business problems, which needs to be solved.
 To this goal, organisations typically apply critical thinking to solve business problems.

 “Critical thinking is the objective analysis of facts to form a judgement”, Wikipedia, Critical Thinking.

 Hence, critical thinking is appropriate to solve business processes because you can analyse them and evaluate KPIs to make fact-based decision about what to improve or change.

 Generally, API solutions are built to reduce costs and improve quality of processes through standardisation.